 Time Saving Tips for Beans

 One easy way to save time cooking beans is to cook some ahead and store for future use.
-Read my tips on How and Why to Store Prepared Beans.
+Read my tips on How to Store Cooked Beans.

 Make up a super-duper large batch of beans and make some of my great Bean Fudge.
 It's a great no-bake dessert, perfect for summer days (and busy winter ones too!)